-WHO's resources may be used to help develop a research and development (R&D) strategy to support the national health development strategy in response to nationally defined needs.
-In systematically reviewing national health development needs and specific issues, a number of key questions will arise, leading to particular R&D requirements.
+WHO's resources may be used to help develop a research and development strategy to support the national health development strategy in response to nationally defined needs.
+In systematically reviewing national health development needs and specific issues, a number of key questions will arise, leading to particular research and development requirements.
 Questions such as the following have to be asked:

 - (1) Has the problem for research been clearly defined?
 If not, studies have to be undertaken in order to define it. - (2) Does the knowledge for solving the problem exist?
-If not, biomedical, social behavioural or other appropriate research - or both - have to be pursued in order to generate that knowledge. - (3) Does the technology for solving the problem exist ?
+If not, biomedical, social, behavioural or other appropriate research have to be pursued in order to generate that knowledge. - (3) Does the technology for solving the problem exist?
 If not, developmental activities have to be undertaken to devise the technology. - (4) Is the technology appropriate for the country concerned or for specific areas, communities and social groups in the country?
-To determine that, the technology has to be assessed in terms of its scientific soundness, its social and cultural acceptability and its economic feasibility. - (5) Is the technology potentially appropriate but not effective, or not being adequately or properly used?
+To determine that, the technology has to be assessed in terms of its scientific soundness, its social and cultural acceptability, and its economic feasibility. - (5) Is the technology potentially appropriate but not effective, or not being adequately or properly used?
 In response to that, operational research to adapt the technology or to modify the health system infrastructure may be required. - (6) Are there social and behavioural alternatives or modifications to the technical measures that would solve the problem or contribute to its solution?
 To respond to this question might require social and behavioural research. - (7) Are there social, cultural or economic obstacles to applying the technology?
-When such obstacles are suspected, socio-anthropological or economic research might be indicated. - (8) Are there adequate numbers of health workers for the work to be performed, and are they socially motivated for their responsibilities and technically capable of fulfilling them?
-Health manpower research and development will be required to respond to these questions and to suggest any necessary improvements in the situation.
+When such obstacles are suspected, socio-anthropological or economics research might be indicated. - (8) Are there adequate numbers of health workers for the work to be performed, and are they socially motivated to accept their responsibilities and technically capable of fulfilling them?
+Health manpower research and development will be required to respond to these questions and to suggest any necessary improvements in the situation. - (9) Is the health system infrastructure sufficiently developed and adequately organized to deliver programmes using appropriate technology and induce the social and behavioural measures required?
+Health systems research can help to answer that. - (10) What are the most suitable ways of financing the health system?
+To answer that rationally will require economics and social research in addition to political insight.